centre-for-humanities-computing/programming-honey-badgers/lessons/CSVandJSONdata.md

 5. Is your program robust?
 Or does it crash if the user input something which is not a zodiac sign?

-6. What is the sentiment of the horoscopes?
-* Hint: Featuring Jan!

 .